maripo/JOSM_quicklabel/README.md

 ## This plugin is useful when...

- * You want to complete "cuisine" tags of all restaurants in your town
+ * You want to complete `cuisine` tags of all restaurants in your town
- * You care more about the "surface" than the "capacity" of parking areas
+ * You care more about the `surface` than the `capacity` of parking areas
  * You review roads' details by comparing surface, sidewalks and maxspeed values
  * You want to focus on multilingual tags by temporarily prioritizing `name:*` tags